Grant funding overview for wider Wellington Region

 Four Winds Foundation

-Four Winds have a paper-based application which needs to be received at their office by 4.30pm on or before the last working day of the month.
+Four Winds have a paper-based application that needs to be received at their office by 4.30pm on or before the last working day of the month.
 They are considered at the following month's meeting (generally held on the last week of each month).

 A maximum of four applications per applicant will be considered in any 12-month period regardless of grant outcome and only 1 application per month will be considered.